awsdocs/ec2-image-builder-user-guide/doc_source/cli-update-container-pipeline.md

 Follow these steps to update a container image pipeline using the imagebuilder update\-image\-pipeline command in the AWS CLI:

+**Note**
+UpdateImagePipeline does not support selective updates for the pipeline\.
+You must specify all of the required properties in the update request, not just the properties that have changed\.

 1.

 **Create a CLI input JSON file**